“Methinks a boat ride is in order.”

 Sean had heard of the boss’ ‘sea cruises.’
 They were usually done when only the highest level of secrecy was needed.
 The boss had a little runabout that she kept in the marina behind the Naval Reserve building on Seattle’s Lake Union.
 When you were out on the water with the motor running no one could overhear or monitor your conversation.

 Later that afternoon, Sean boarded the small watercraft.
 It was known in the office as ‘Fleet ADR.’
-The small craft was a classic motorboat: a teak deck supporting a divided windshield and a small canopy.
+The small craft was a classic: a teak-decked motorboat with a divided windshield and a small canopy.
 The interior was spartan—two wooden seats, a wheel, and a dashboard which held only an ignition switch and a throttle.
 Mrs. Robinson gave the interior a thorough examination before casting off.
 The motor sputtered, then caught, and soon they were heading out in the direction of the Gasworks Park, on the other side of the lake.

 “You went to school with Senator Clarkson’s son, is that not so?”
 Her overly formal style of speech led Sean to believe that this would not be an idle chat.